What Is An Annual Report?

 How Do Nonprofits Use Annual Reports?

-Nonprofits use annual reports to communicate information regarding the previous year in hopes of building accountability and trustworthiness with their audience.
+The best annual reports effectively communicate information regarding the previous year in hopes of building accountability and trustworthiness with their audience.
 In order to do this, organizations must use their annual reports for more than a recap of the year’s biggest events and fundraising campaigns.
 Nonprofits should use annual reports to share their accomplishments, thank donors for their contributions, give viewers an intimate look into their organization and the impact they’re making, and generally reiterate why the cause is worthy of support.

 Best Nonprofit Annual Report Examples